Maitland - North

 Maitland - North lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Maitland - North's population is approximately 9,182 as of August 2025.
-This figure reflects an increase of 455 people since the 2021 Census, which reported a population of 8,727.
-The increase is inferred from ABS estimated resident population data of 9,162 in June 2024 and an additional 20 validated new addresses since the Census date.
+Maitland - North's population is approximately 9,182 as of Aug 2025.
+This figure represents an increase of 455 people since the 2021 Census, which reported a population of 8,727.
+The growth is inferred from ABS estimates; Maitland - North had an estimated resident population of 9,162 in June 2024 and gained 20 validated new addresses since the Census date.
 This results in a population density ratio of 130 persons per square kilometer.
-Maitland - North's growth rate of 5.2% since the 2021 census exceeds that of non-metro areas (4.8%).
-Population growth was primarily driven by interstate migration contributing approximately 65.8%.
+Maitland - North's growth rate of 5.2% since the 2021 census exceeded the non-metro area average of 4.8%.
+Interstate migration contributed approximately 65.8% to recent population gains, with other factors also positive.

-All drivers including natural growth and overseas migration were positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections released in 2022 using 2021 as the base year are used.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-A significant population increase is forecasted in the top quartile of Australia's non-metropolitan areas, with Maitland - North expected to expand by 3,982 persons to 2041 based on latest numbers, recording a gain of 43.1% over the 17 years.
+By 2041, Maitland - North's population is forecasted to increase by 3,982 persons, a gain of 43.1% over the 17-year period.

 Frequently Asked Questions - Population